Millennium City incident: Aftermath

 Immediately after the incident, through the Criminal Investigation Department and other channels, it was revealed that the safe house was none other than a top secret military establishment.
 By then, however, vital details regarding the LRRP had been leaked to the media.
 It was not until 9 January, on the orders of Defence Minister Tilak Marapana, the operatives of the LRRP who were held at the Katugastota Police Station were released.
 The arrested LTTE cadre was released only on the 11th.
 All of them had been interrogated.

 Soon afterwards, the LTTE began a campaign to eliminate the members of the LRRP, and those who were suspected of assisting them.
 The LTTE Intelligence chief, Shanmugalingam Sivashankar alias Pottu Amman personally traveled to Batticaloa to oversee the "elimination" of the "traitors".
 The government did not take any significant measures to stop this, and requests made by the state intelligence agencies were quietly subdued on the basis that it would affect the ceasefire.

+Investigation & Trial

+The charges were filed against ASP Kulasiri Udugampola by the Attorney General for supposedly endangering national security by publicizing confidential information about military intelligence personnel, safe house and mission thereby putting nation security at risk.
+On 27 March 2025 after a lengthy trial that spanned nearly two decades, Colombo High Court judge Adithya Patabendi acquitted ASP Udugampola stating that the prosecution failed to prove the charges beyond a reasonable doubt.